-However, SDH (Subtitles for the Deaf or Hard-of-Hearing) are a type of open subtitle that has another purpose.
+However, SDH (Subtitles for the Deaf or Hard-of-Hearing) is a type of open subtitle that has another purpose.
 They have the same function as Closed Captioning but look like common subtitles.

 The main characteristics of open subtitling are the following:

-- In traditional TV systems or theatres, subtitles cannot be turned off, because they are embedded in the video.
+- In traditional TV systems or theaters, subtitles cannot be turned off, because they are embedded in the video.

 - Subtitles are displayed without a contrasting background.

 - Audio language and text language are different: it’s a translation.

 - In SHD, audio and text language are the same.

 - SDH has sound effects and speakers’ identification.